Trombone Slide Chart

 What is embouchure?

 Embouchure is the word used to describe the facial muscles used to play brass instruments.
-It is a French word that roughly translates as "mouth embrace".
-In order to play any brass instrument, your embouchure must be strong and in control.
+It is a French word that roughly translates as “mouth embrace”.
+To play any brass instrument, your embouchure must be strong and in control.

 Simply put, the embouchure is how you position your lips on the mouthpiece to get a particular sound.

-By tightening or loosening your embouchure you are able to play the full range of the instrument.
+By tightening or loosening your embouchure you can play the full range of the instrument.

-In effect, you are able to play a whole range of notes in any given slide position.
+In effect, you can play a whole range of notes in any given slide position.

 By Kevin Christensen